Teaching English to Speakers of Other Languages, P.B.C. (In-Person)

 TESOL is an area of critical teacher shortage in Maryland and across the country.
 Our program better prepares educators to support multilingual students, particularly those in mainstream educational settings.

 Note: Our P.B.C. currently operates exclusively through a school district partnership with Prince George’s County Public Schools.
-Admissions is not available for individuals outside of this partnership.If you are a district supervisor interested in developing a new partnership with for teachers in your district, contact Drew Fagan at dfagan@umd.edu.
+Admissions is not available for individuals outside of this partnership.
+If you are a full-time employee in PGCPS with a teaching credential, please contact the PGCPS ELD Office for further details.
+If you are a district supervisor outside of PGCPS interested in developing a new partnership for teachers in your district, contact Drew Fagan at dfagan@umd.edu.

 This program currently operates exclusively through a school district partnership with Prince George’s County Public Schools and is not open to admissions for individuals outside of this partnership.
-If you are a PGCPS teacher, consult with your district ESOL supervisor to inquire about enrollment.
+If you are a PGCPS teacher, consult with your district ELD supervisor to inquire about enrollment.

 This 12-credit program introduces teachers and administrators to methods, theory, biliteracy work and assessment connected to the education of multilingual learners.
 Courses include: